addcheco/Course-Project-Getting-and-Cleaning-Data/CodeBook.md

       -All '^t' characters in column name is 'time'

--**Second, indepdent data set made with average of each variable for each activity and each subject**
+- **Second, indepdent data set made with average of each variable for each activity and each subject**

       -FinalData (180 rows, 88 columns) summarizes BeautifulData by taking mean of each acitivity and subject